 SIBOR stands for the Singapore Interbank Borrowing Offer Rate and is a transparent interbank borrowing rate that allows consumers to know exactly what the interbank market interest rate is and the interbank cost of borrowing.
 The rate is publicly available in Business Times, Teletext and the web.

-The Sibor rate comes in tenor terms of 1/3/6/12 months with most banks in Singapore offering home loan / mortgages in either the 1 month or 3 months tenor.
+The Sibor rate comes in tenor terms of 1/3/6/12 months with most banks in Singapore offering home loans or commercial industrial mortgages in either the 1 month or 3 months tenor.
 A longer term tenor typically comes with a higher interest rate.
-Some banks may allow for free switching between the varying tenors of Sibor while some would impose a small administrative fee to cover its administrative cost.
-The banks typically charged a certain spread above the prevailing Sibor Rate for the Home loan /mortgage financing plan, example SIbor + 1%.

 3. SOR Pegged Mortgages